YashasAP/E-COMMERCE-API/README.md

 Expected Response: 200 OK with a JSON body containing the token, username, and role.

 ![image alt](https://github.com/YashasAP/E-COMMERCE-API/blob/222289bc8040ce1906b275af4af7ab6ab3b7a93a/postman%20Images/admin_login.png )

 ![image alt](https://github.com/YashasAP/E-COMMERCE-API/blob/222289bc8040ce1906b275af4af7ab6ab3b7a93a/postman%20Images/customer_login.png )

-{
-    "token": "eyJhbGciOiJIUzI1NiJ9...", // <-- Copy this token!
-    "username": "customeruser",
-    "role": "CUSTOMER"
-}

 3. Product Management (Admin Role Required)
 You need to use the JWT token obtained from logging in as adminuser for these requests.

   Authorization: In Postman, go to the "Authorization" tab, select "Type" as Bearer Token, and paste your admin JWT token into the "Token" field.

   3.1.
 Get All Products (Public)
   Endpoint: GET http://localhost:8080/api/products